KatGia/SQL-basics/README.md

 **Key points:**

-The PanCancer Atlas data are hosted as BigQuery tables on Google Cloud Platform.
+- The PanCancer Atlas data are hosted as BigQuery tables on Google Cloud Platform.

-These tables faithfully reproduce the original PanCancer Atlas datasets, integrating multiple data types such as DNA mutation status and RNA expression levels.
+- These tables faithfully reproduce the original PanCancer Atlas datasets, integrating multiple data types such as DNA mutation status and RNA expression levels.

-By using SQL queries on these tables, researchers can easily explore and combine complex multi-omics data.
+- By using SQL queries on these tables, researchers can easily explore and combine complex multi-omics data.

-This approach allows efficient and flexible data analysis, eliminating the need to download and manage large raw files locally.
+- This approach allows efficient and flexible data analysis, eliminating the need to download and manage large raw files locally.

-The resource includes extensive documentation and example queries, making it accessible even for users less familiar with BigQuery or cloud computing.

 **Example use case:**
 A researcher can write SQL queries to filter patients by mutation status, correlate mutations with gene expression, or retrieve clinical annotations — all directly within the cloud platform.